azusachino/little-record/src/reading/深入理解Kafka/server.md

 ## Timing Wheel

-A circluar queue which saves scheduled tasks, implemented with array.
+A circular queue which saves scheduled tasks, implemented with array.

 ## Delayed Operation